5-a-day portion sizes: What counts as a portion of fruit and vegetables?

 Fruit like apples and bananas are the easy ones, one piece equals one portion, it's the vegetables and smaller fruits where we get a little lost sometimes.
 For instance, did you know you actually need to eat two satsumas, plums or kiwi fruits to make it up to a full portion?
 For veggies and pulses, tablespoons and small handfuls are good measuring guides, three tablespoons of cooked vegetables or beans is roughly what you need for example.

 To get you started here are some good basic measurements which count as a portion each for a helping hand when it comes to how to get your 5-a-day:

-Measuring little bits of veg such as broccoli can be a little fidly.
+Measuring little bits of veg such as broccoli can be a little fiddly.
 Here you can see that eight spears of broccoli is all you need to tick off one of your five a day.
-Pretty easy, so get cooking.

 Mushrooms are great because they can be used in such a variety of dishes but you might not be eating quite enough for them to count as one of those important five.